ryanchynoweth44/DatabricksContent/README.md

 1. [Make Streaming Predictions](./walkthrough/05_MakeStreamingPredictions.md)

 ### Contact
-Please feel free to add and let me know of any confusing or broken steps.
+Please feel free to add to the walkthrough or let me know of any confusing/broken steps.
 For any additional comments or questions email me at rchynoweth@10thmagnitude.com.